-HKC International Holdings Limited (the "Company") is a public Company incorporated in the Cayman Islands with limited liability and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+HKC International Holdings Limited (the "Company") is a public company incorporated in the Cayman Islands with limited liability and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+The ultimate control party is Mr. Chan Chung Yee, Hubert.